tkhatibi/kickstart.nvim/NOTES.md

 - I`<C-t>` indents current line forward
 - I`<C-w>` deletes the word before the cursor
 - I`<C-u>` Deletes everything before the cursor on the current line
+- N`A` goes to last char of current line in insert mode

 ### Auto Complete
 - I`<C Space>` opens the autocomplete window